mchenliu/Tableau_Project_HR_Dashboard/README.md

 By combining structured design, effective visualizations, and interactivity, this project achieves its goal of simplifying HR data analysis and delivering actionable insights.
 The process highlights key skills in data preparation, visualization, and user-centric dashboard design.

-:mag: Explore the full dashboards on [Tableau Public](https://public.tableau.com/app/profile/mei.liu4813/viz/HumanResourcesDashboard_17325382179870/DetailDashboard) to experience the insights firsthand.
+:mag: Explore the full dashboards on [Tableau Public](https://public.tableau.com/app/profile/mei.liu4813/viz/HumanResourcesDashboard_17325382179870/DetailDashboard).